freeipa/ansible-freeipa/roles/ipaclient/README.md

 Playbooks
 =========

-The playbooks needed to deploy or undeploy a client are part of the repository.
+The playbooks needed to deploy or undeploy a client are part of the repository in the playbooks folder.
 There are also playbooks to deploy and undeploy clusters.
 ```
 install-client.yml
 uninstall-client.yml
 ```
+Please remember to link or copy the playbooks to the base directory of ansible-freeipa if you want to use the roles within the source archive.

 How to setup a client
 ---------------------